cplusplus/SG20/sources/modules/object-model/constructors.md

 #### Points to cover

 * Not calling virtual functions from the base class
-* Do not initialze data outside of the constructor (two face initialization)
+* Do not initialize data outside of the constructor (two face initialization)
+* All objects should be initialized within the constructor and should have a well-defined state
 * Difference between assignment and deep copy

+For more details, we refer to the [C++ core guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines)

 ### Advanced:

 _These are important topics that are not expected to be covered but provide guidance where one can continue to investigate this topic in more depth._

-* Error handling within constructors
-* Non-static data initialziers
-* Constructors with member references
-* Purposes for protected constructors
-* What does delete vs private means
-* What does it mean to have an explicit constructor
-* Impact on const expr on constructor %extend later
-* Rules on memory ordering %extend later
+* Member references must be initialized in the constructor
+* Member classes not initialized explicitly will be initialized using the default constructor
+* Exceptions thrown in constructor (needs to be extended)
+* Protected constructor prevents direct construction of a base class
+* Explicit constructor prevents implicit type conversion of a single argument
+* Member classes are constructed in the order they are declared
-* Define constructor outside of the body of the class %extend later
+* Constructors for classes with static members must be defined outside of the body of the class
+* Non-state data member can be given a default value at initialization, but constructor take